ESiWACE/esdm/README.md

 For the development of ESDM the directory `./dev/docker` contains all requirements to quickly set up a development environment using docker.
+The Dockerfiles contain ESDM installation instructions for different distributions.
 For easy building Dockerfiles for different plattforms are provided in different flavours:

 -   CentOS/Fedora/RHEL like systems